+Notes:

+Cash or checks received but not deposited.

+Cash or checks pending decision to apply and deposit payment or return to the payer, such as bid deposits or insufficient payment.

-When items are returned to the payers or deposited the entry below is reversed.
+Note: When items are returned to the payers or deposited the entry above is reversed.
 When these items are deposited in the General Cash account, the amount is recorded in the General Cash Receipts Register and included in Entry No. 7.
+(See SAM section 10507.)